assanbayg/diabetes-chatbot/README.md

 In the future, I plan to make the following improvements to the "diabetes-chatbot" project:

 - Enhance the quality and accuracy of answers.
-- Completely migrate from Firebase to Django with PostgreSQL
-- Write better README